-The American Association of Colleges of Nursing (AACN) provides indicators of quality for all levels of professional nursing education.
-The indicators for doctoral education are well-organized and widely available as online publications: The Indicators of Quality in Research-Focused Doctoral Programs in Nursing (AACN, 2001), The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006), Common Advanced Practice Registered Nurse Doctoral-Level Competencies (AACN, 2017), Adult-Gerontology Acute Care Nurse Practitioner Competencies (AACN, 2021), Adult Gerontology Acute Care and Primary Care NP Competencies (NONPF, 2016), Nurse Practitioner Core Competencies (NONPF, 2017), and Population-Focused Nurse Practitioner Competencies (NONPF, 2013).
-These publications provide benchmarks for performance and achievement, and set standards for faculty and infrastructure resources.
-All accrediting organizations for nursing education (Accreditation Commission for Education in Nursing, the Commission for Nursing Education Accreditation, and the Commission on Collegiate Nursing Education) accept the AACN standards as appropriate measures of excellence.
-Kramer School of Nursing used these standards in designing the doctoral programs and continues to use them in ongoing quality improvement.
+National standards and criteria guide curricular content to facilitate achievement of program learning outcomes of the Doctor of Nursing Practice (DNP) degree and associated post-master certificates (PMC).
+These publications provide benchmarks for performance and achievement and set standards for faculty and infrastructure resources.
+All accrediting organizations for nursing education (Accreditation Commission for Education in Nursing, the Commission for Nursing Education Accreditation, and the Commission on Collegiate Nursing Education) accept the standards as appropriate measures of excellence.
+Kramer School of Nursing used these standards in designing the doctoral programs and continues to use them for ongoing quality improvement.
+Current criteria and standards include: